gvne/openac/src/network/pubsub/README.md

 ### DATA

 * uint8  - message type: 0 (DATA)
-* uint8  - TODO: use it to ask the subscriber to send a Keep-alive ?
+* uint8  - TODO: use it to ask the subscriber to send a Keep-alive + re-transmit flag
 * uint16 - sequence number: The index used to detect missing datagrams and ask for re-transmission.
 The sequence number is incremented by 1 for each datagram.
 * Frame content